-- 113. Paragraph B8 states that an entity shall identify the industry or industries it has selected in preparing disclosures, however, there does not seem to be requirement to actually disclose their selected industry/industries.
-If the intention is that entities do disclose this selection, then we suggest this is made more explicit here. - 114.
+- 130. Paragraph B8 states that an entity shall identify the industry or industries it has selected in preparing disclosures, however, there does not seem to be requirement to actually disclose their selected industry/industries.
+If the intention is that entities do disclose this selection, then we suggest this is made more explicit here. - 131.
+We suggest that there is some specific guidance for entities that find themselves in multiple industries on how they are to approach the task of disclosing all of the relevant industry metrics, which could be considerable in quantity. - 132.
 Paragraph B9 refers to climate-related disclosure topics reasonably likely to make an impact on an entity's ability to create enterprise value.
-We suggest aligning the terminology here to refer to significant climate-related disclosure topics to avoid questions being raised about the differences between the definition of 'significant' vs. 'reasonably likely' in this context. - 115.
+We suggest aligning the terminology here to refer to significant climate-related disclosure topics to avoid questions being raised about the differences between the definition of 'significant' vs. 'reasonably likely' in this context. - 133.
 In response to Question (h), we suggest that entities are asked to use a methodology that is in line with GHG Protocol rather than requiring an entity to use it.
-As discussed as part of our answer to Question 9 above, we have concerns that the GHG Protocol sits outside of the ISSB's due process and that reporting on emissions is an evolving space where new guidance might emerge in the future.
+As discussed as part of our answer to Question 9 above, we have concerns that the GHG Protocol sits outside of the

+ISSB's due process and that reporting on emissions is an evolving space where new guidance might emerge in the future.